-A Houseboat Adventure for Ontario Muskie; The Ontario Experience visits Lac Seul in search of huge muskie.
+A Houseboat Adventure for Ontario Muskie; The Ontario Experience visits Sioux Lookout on Lac Seul in search of huge muskie.

 This was the first time I’ve experienced staying on a houseboat, and I wasn’t really sure what to expect.
 Well, it was a lot of fun, and I’m already looking forward to another stay hopefully next summer.
 The main dock is located on Lac Seul, which is a massive body of water located in Ontario’s Sunset Country.
 The great thing about booking a houseboat is that you can be placed in a section of the lake where the bite is happening right outside your door.
 I even caught a few pike fishing off the back deck!
 The fall bite was just starting.

 We were there in mid-September and the weather can be unpredictable, so being prepared for cold and rain is very important.
 Bring warm clothes — and also some sunscreen.
 It can be in the 50s or up into the 80s.
 Unlike a fly-in trip, you have a lot of room for equipment, tackle, food, and clothing on a houseboat!
 No need to travel light.